asciamanna/asciamanna.github.io/_drafts/extracting-methods-in-unit-tests.md

 {% gist 14698034f7f8d7e56e5fcf18453b04a7 %}

 If details about the accounts are not important to the test then I would absolutely recommend this refactoring.
 Creating well-named private methods in tests is a valuable technique to obscure unimportant details of unit tests.
 In fact, in that case I would name the method something along the lines of **CreateAnyAccounts** to make that point obvious to the reader.
 However, for this test the details of each of those accounts is ***very important***.
 In fact, information about each of the test accounts is exactly what we are testing.
-So, in this case showing the creation of each test account is extremely important.
+So, in this case showing the creation of each test account in the test method is extremely important.

 ### Specify Only What is Important